 To learn more about glaciers, how they work and what are the stakes in relation with them, see our article on the subject.

 And after ?

-For us, this project is a multi-year one.
-And must be shared to facilitate the implementation of similar projects in the future.
-This is why we will use the images acquired on site to make a short documentary about our project.
-We will use this support as well as our experience on site to conduct conferences on our return.
-All this is part of the awareness part of the project, which is just as essential as the project itself.
+For us, this is a multi-year project.
+And it needs to be shared to make it easier to set up similar projects in the future.
+That’s why we’re using the images we’ve acquired on site to make a short documentary about our project.
+We’ll be using this material, along with our on-site experience, to give talks on our return.
+This is all part of the awareness-raising aspect of the project, which is just as essential as the project itself.

 We believe that a fourth team will be needed to raise awareness among local people and help them take control of the machines, so as to make the project as sustainable as possible.